osbuild/cockpit-composer/README.md

 **Step 4**.
 The developer runs `npm run translations:pull` and `npm run translations:po2json`.
 This downloads the translations from
 Zanata as gettext-style .po files and converts the .po files back to JSON.

 **Step 5**.
-The user runs welder-web.
-Based on the user's browser configuration, welder-web determines the user's preferred language, and if translations are available, these translations are provided to react-intl's `<IntlProvider>`. react-intl then displays translated strings where possible.
+The user runs cockpit-composer.
+Based on the user's browser configuration, cockpit-composer determines the user's preferred language, and if translations are available, these translations are provided to react-intl's `<IntlProvider>`. react-intl then displays translated strings where possible.

-### Making A New Release Of welder-web
+### Making A New Release Of cockpit-composer

 When the project is ready for a new release, do the following: